 Arrows zipped past her, filling the air with deadly, whistling blurs.
-War cries changed to bloodcurdling screams.
 Two of her Riders spasmed on their mounts; one of them took a shaft in the throat, the other sprouted an arrow from his eye.

 “Ready the candala!”
 Holly shouted.
-She chanced a wild look over her shoulder and saw Estilian holding a magical explosive—it looked like a glowing bird’s nest made of steely wires—in his right hand.
+She looked over her shoulder and spotted Estilian brandishing a magical explosive—it looked like a glowing bird’s nest made of steely wires—in his right hand.
 He leaned down in his saddle, chanted something fast and slippery, and blew into its center.
-Ocean-pure blue swept out from the device, washing across the slopes like a roiling tide.
+Ocean-pure blue swept out from the bomb, washing across the slopes like a roiling tide.

 A defender cried, “Mage to our front!
 He’s wielding an enchanted expl—”

-Before he could finish, the mage flung the candala as hard as he could.
-It shot forward like a burning star.
+Before he could finish, Estilian flung the candala as hard as he could.
 The peaks were flooded with merciless light, then—

-—the candala hit the mountain-pass gate.
-Estilian had assured her it was the equivalent of a shaped charge; it would blow everything inward, along the same trajectory of its initial path.
+Estilian had explained it would be the equivalent of a shaped charge—that it would blow everything inward, along the same trajectory of its initial path.
 Still, as hurricane winds buffeted Holly’s face, she couldn’t help but question his assurance.